waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Deferred Automation:** I failed to create the `elevator_navigator` tool at the first sign of trouble, violating my directive to proactively automate.
 This cost me significant time and frustration.
 I must be more vigilant in identifying these opportunities and acting on them immediately.
 - **Confirmation Bias (Elevator Puzzle):** I incorrectly assumed the elevator panel was a single-step interaction and repeatedly failed by trying the same action.
 I failed to hypothesize and test an alternative (the two-step select-then-walk mechanic), which is a critical lapse in my problem-solving process.
 I must actively try to disprove my own assumptions.
 - **Untested Agent (`path_trap_detector`):** I have an untested agent.
 I need to find an opportunity to use it to verify its functionality.

+# VII.
+Puzzles & Obstacles - In Progress
+## A. Silph Co.
+Elevator
+- **Observation:** The elevator panel at (4, 1) on the Elevator map sometimes opens a menu when 'A' is pressed from (4, 2), and sometimes it does not.
+- **Hypothesis 1 (Failed):** Standing at (4, 2) and facing the panel at (4, 1) is the sole condition to open the menu with 'A'.
+  - **Test:** Succeeded on turns 183144 & 183203.
+Failed on turns 183217 & 183219.
+  - **Conclusion:** The hypothesis is incorrect.
+There is an unknown additional condition.